A BC Homeowner’s Guide to HEPA Filters for Cleaner Air

 Can You Add a HEPA Filter to Any Furnace?

 You cannot simply replace your standard 1-inch furnace filter with a thick HEPA filter.
 Doing so would severely restrict airflow, putting immense strain on your furnace's fan motor and potentially leading to equipment failure.
 Instead, a whole-home HEPA filter is installed as a bypass system that works in parallel with your furnace.
+You may also find our article on Improve Indoor Air Quality in Your BC Home: A Complete Guide helpful.

 A bypass HEPA system creates a separate loop off the main return air duct.
 A portion of the air is diverted through the HEPA filter and then returned to the supply side, ensuring the air is thoroughly cleaned without impeding the performance of your primary heating system.
 This method allows for high-efficiency filtration while protecting your HVAC equipment.
 This type of installation requires professional expertise to ensure it is correctly sized and balanced for your specific furnace or air handler.